HaxelDev/Enigma-Nexsus/README.md

 You should have everything ready for compiling the game!
 Follow the guide below to continue!

-## Mod Support

-Enigma-Nexsus will feature mod support, allowing players to create and share their own content.
-This feature will be available after the beta phase.
-Stay tuned for updates!

 ## Getting Involved

 If you're interested in contributing to Enigma-Nexsus or have ideas for improvements, feel free to fork the repository and submit pull requests.
 We welcome contributions from the community!

-## Credits

-Enigma-Nexsus is developed by [HaxelDev](https://github.com/HaxelDev).

 ## License